 What if you were to take all that tax waste and re-invest it in the company and employees?
 Typically, by leveraging that wasted money, a FAVR vehicle plan will increase most employees' vehicle reimbursement and save the company money – a win-win situation.

-2. FAVR solves 2019 tax rules for car allowances.
+2. FAVR solves new tax rules for car allowances.

-When the new tax code went into effect last year, mobile employees lost an important tax deduction.
-Starting in 2019, no one can write off unreimbursed business expenses (at least not until 2026).
+When the 2017 tax reform went into effect, mobile employees lost an important tax deduction.
+For tax years 2018 through 2025, no employees can write off business expenses.
 Most workers who receive a car allowance relied on deducting their business mileage at the IRS mileage rate.
 The new tax law amounted to a pay cut for these drivers.

-As a result of tax reform, employees in 2019 and on will be expecting employers to make up the difference.
+As a result of tax reform, employees in 2019 and on expect employers to make up the difference.
 Most car allowances underpay employees due to tax waste.
 A FAVR allowance, however, doesn't have that problem.

 On top of this, a number of states have labor laws that protect employees from this situation.
 California's Labor Code 2802(a) and Illinois's Wage Payment and Collection Act are just two examples of laws that require employers to fully reimburse vehicle expenses.
 In the wake of tax reform, there will be an increase in lawsuits if employers do not adjust.